E-Museum of Pyrographic Art

 measuring 8-3/8 in.
 H x 4 in.
 W x 4-1/4 in.
 D (21.27 cm x 10.16 cm x 10.80 cm)

-Image courtesy of the Virginia Museum of Fine Arts, Richmond.
+Image with permission of the Virginia Museum of Fine Arts, Richmond.
 Gift of Gertrude Christian Fosdick.

 © Virginia Museum of Fine Arts